PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 This also requires a strong enforcement mechanism.
 Countries that don't comply with the treaty should be punished.
 Economic sanctions may be sufficient, but military intervention might be necessary in extreme cases.

+One actor in particular that some people believe will not pause is China.
+We disagree with this assessment and you can read about it [here](/faq#if-we-pause-what-about-china).

 ## AI development might go underground